What happened in the UK's infected blood scandal? Inquiry report will be revealed on Monday

 Here is a look at what the scandal was about and what the report's impact may be.

-In the 1970s and 1980s, thousands of people who needed blood transfusions, for example after childbirth or surgery, became exposed to blood tainted with hepatitis, including an as yet unknown kind that was later termed Hepatitis C, and the HIV virus.
+In the 1970s and 1980s, thousands of people who needed blood transfusions, for example after childbirth or surgery, became exposed to blood tainted with hepatitis, including an as yet-unknown kind of the liver infection that was later named hepatitis C, and HIV.

-Those with haemophilia, a condition affecting the blood’s ability to clot, became exposed to what was sold as a revolutionary new treatment derived from blood plasma.
+Those with hemophilia, a condition affecting the blood’s ability to clot, became exposed to what was sold as a revolutionary new treatment derived from blood plasma.

 In the U.K., the NHS, which treats the vast majority of people, started using the new treatment in the early 1970s.
 It was called Factor VIII.
 It was more convenient when compared with an alternative treatment and was dubbed a wonder drug.